All posts

 The Language Problem

-AI-generated text has a habit of drifting into advice.
-Ask a language model to describe a tax residency gap, and it will often add "you may want to consult a tax professional" or "it is advisable to restructure your entity."
-That's natural for AI.
-It's trained on helpful content.
+AI-generated text drifts into advice.
+Ask a language model to describe a tax residency gap, and it will tack on "you may want to consult a tax professional" or "it is advisable to restructure your entity."
+The model is trained to be helpful.
+That's the whole problem.

 For Global Solo, that drift is a product defect.
-We sell structural visibility, not advice.
-The moment a report says "you need to" or "we suggest," it crosses from diagnosis into recommendation, which is a different product with different liability.
+We sell structural visibility.
+The moment a report says "you need to" or "we suggest," it crosses from diagnosis into recommendation, which carries different liability.

 Any match gets flagged and rewritten.
-The AI's output goes through regex-based sanitization that strips these patterns before the text reaches the assembler.
+Regex-based sanitization strips these patterns before the text reaches the assembler.
 The result reads like a diagnostic observation, not a prescription.

-This is a real trade-off.
-Sometimes the sanitized text reads awkwardly where a natural sentence was rewritten.
-But awkward-and-accurate beats smooth-and-liable.
+Sometimes the sanitized text reads awkwardly where a natural sentence got rewritten.
+I'm fine with that.
+Awkward-and-accurate beats smooth-and-liable.

 What the AI Never Touches

 The scoring engine.
 45 signals, weighted rules, structural floors and ceilings.
-If you have no documentation of authority relationships, your Accountability score cannot exceed 2, regardless of what the AI thinks.
-These rules are tested, version-controlled, and frozen.
+If you have no documentation of authority relationships, your Accountability score cannot exceed 2, no matter what the AI thinks.
+These rules are tested and frozen.

 The rendering layer.
-Every label, summary template, and stress-test scenario in the rendering layer is a lookup table.
+Every label, summary template, and stress-test scenario is a lookup table.
 "Score 1 in Money" always renders as the same label.
 "Critical risk in Entity" always triggers the same visual treatment.
-The rendering specification is a frozen document that doesn't change between releases.
+The rendering spec is a frozen document.

 Why Not Just Use Templates for Everything?

-A fair question.
-If determinism is so important, why use AI at all?
+Fair question.
+If determinism matters this much, why use AI at all?

-Because 45 signals across 4 dimensions, with 8 cross-pattern types and layer-specific sections, produce a combinatorial space too large for static templates.
-A report for someone with a Delaware LLC and income from three countries looks structurally different from a report for someone with a Hong Kong holding company and a single freelance income stream.
-The findings overlap but the narrative context is completely different.
+Because the math doesn't work otherwise.
+45 signals across 4 dimensions, 8 cross-pattern types, layer-specific sections.
+The combinatorial space is too large for static templates.
+A report for someone with a Delaware LLC and income from three countries looks nothing like a report for someone with a Hong Kong holding company and a single freelance income stream.
+The findings might overlap, but the narrative context is completely different.

-Templates would either be too generic ("Your Money score is 3") or require thousands of hand-written variants to capture the structural nuance.
-AI generates contextually appropriate language for each unique signal combination, and the deterministic system guarantees it stays within bounds.
+Templates would either be uselessly generic ("Your Money score is 3") or require thousands of hand-written variants.
+AI generates language that fits each unique signal combination.
+The deterministic system keeps it within bounds.

 The Cost of This Architecture

-This approach is not free.
-Running a three-stage pipeline with AI narration costs roughly $0.10 per META Diagnostic and $0.52 per L3 Judgment report.
-That's per report, every time, because we don't cache results.
+The three-stage pipeline runs about $0.10 per META Diagnostic and $0.52 per L3 Judgment report.
+Every time.
+We don't cache results.
 Same input tomorrow gets a fresh run through the same deterministic analysis with freshly generated narratives.

 No caching is intentional.
-If we update a scoring rule or add a new cross-pattern type, every future report reflects the latest logic.
+If we update a scoring rule or add a new cross-pattern, every future report reflects the latest logic.
 Cached reports would carry stale analysis.

-The other cost is development velocity.
+The bigger cost is development velocity.
 Every new feature has to respect the determinism boundary.
-Adding a new signal means updating the type definitions, the mapper, the scoring rules, the narrator prompts, and the assembler output.
-Adding a new section means updating section definitions, narrator templates, and assembly logic.
-There are no shortcuts where "the AI will figure it out."
+Adding a signal means updating type definitions, the mapper, scoring rules, narrator prompts, and assembler output.
+Adding a section means updating section definitions, narrator templates, and assembly logic.
+There's no shortcut where "the AI will figure it out."

 That rigidity is the product.